 The data used for this letter were recorded in 2010 when the LHC was delivering pp collisions at a center-of-mass energy of 10 TeV.
 The trigger system provides highly efficient triggers for electrons and muons with $E_T > 20$ GeV and $p_T > 20$ GeV, respectively [4].
-A sample of
+A sample of 27 million closence triangles and 22 million muon triangles and 22 million muon triangles are triangles.

-18 37 million electron triggers and 22 million muon triggers was analyzed, corresponding to an

-19 integrated luminosity of about 50 pb-1.
-Measurements of Standard Model (SM) processes with

-20 leptonic final states have previously been published by CMS [5].
+37 million electron triggers and 22 million muon triggers was analyzed, corresponding to an integrated luminosity of about 50 pb-1.
+Measurements of Standard Model (SM) processes with leptonic final states have previously been published by CMS [5].